Nancy Lieberman has one of those sports careers that can get flattened by firsts.

 One reason Lieberman still matters is that she expanded what basketball authority could look like for women.

-In that sense, her legacy is not only athletic.
-It is constitutional.
+In that sense, her legacy is athletic and structural.
 She changed who could speak with authority in the sport.

 Why Lieberman still matters